ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#guava" name="guava"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Guava - Google's Collections

+In this section, we will focus on *Guava* and how to take advantage of easier and faster code writing, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to use MultiSet, MultiMap, Optional and Ordering Classes.

 Just like Apache Commons Collections, *Guava* represents open source set of libraries as well. *Guava* is made by Google and provides the following benefits:
 * It helps in reducing coding errors and makes it easy to maintain the code,
 * It is a reliable, fast, and efficient,